Troubleshooting Guide

 7. Compressor or Refrigerant Issue

 If none of the above apply, the compressor may be failing or refrigerant may be low.
+If you also notice water pooling, see our refrigerator leaking water guide.
 These require a certified technician.

 Signs of compressor trouble: